downingbots/RLDonkeycar/README.md

 * Q_LEN_MAX = 250     # size of the cache
 * Q_FIT_BATCH_LEN_THRESH = 50  # number of messages used to micro-batch fit()

 The current reward function for an individual message/image is reward(distance_from_center) * (1 + cfg.THROTTLE_BOOST * throttle).
 See code in RLKeras.py for details.
-Feel free to experiment with tweeking THROTTLE_BOOST or replacing the reward function altogether:
+Feel free to experiment with tweaking THROTTLE_BOOST or replacing the reward function altogether:
 * THROTTLE_BOOST = .05